Flag officer: India

 In the Indian Armed Forces, it is applied to brigadiers, major generals, lieutenant generals and generals in the Army; commodores, rear admirals, vice admirals and admirals in the Navy; and air commodores, air vice marshals, air marshals and air chief marshals in the Air Force.
-Each of these flag officers are designated with a specific flag.
+Each of these flag officers is designated with a specific flag.
 India's honorary ranks (five star ranks) are field marshal in the Army, Marshal of the Indian Air Force in the Air Force and admiral of the fleet in the Navy.
 A similar equivalence is applied to senior police officers of rank Deputy Inspector General (DIG), Inspector General (IG), Additional Director General (ADG) and Director General (DG).

 United Kingdom

-In the United Kingdom, the term is only used for the Royal Navy, with there being a more specific distinction between a "flag officer" and an "officer of flag rank".
-Formerly, all officers promoted to flag rank were considered to be "flag officers".
-The term is still widely used to refer to any officer of flag rank.
-Present usage is that rear admirals and above are officers of flag rank, but only those officers who are authorised to fly a flag are formally called "flag officers" and have different flags for different ranks of admiral.
+In the United Kingdom, the term is used only in the Royal Navy and for the ranks of rear admiral and above.
+When in a command appointment, these officers are known as 'flag officers' and are entitled to fly a distinguishing flag.
+When not in a command appointment, they are known as 'officers of flag rank', although historically, all officers promoted to flag rank were considered to be flag officers.
+Commodores, although entitled to hoist a broad pennant when in a command appointment, are senior officers rather than flag officers.

-Of the 39 officers of flag rank in the Royal Navy in 2006, very few were "flag officers" with entitlement to fly a flag.
-For example, a Commander-in-Chief Fleet flies an admiral's flag whether ashore or afloat and is a "flag officer".
-The chief of staff (support), a rear admiral, is not entitled to fly a flag and is an "officer of flag rank" rather than a "flag officer".
-List of fleets and major commands of the Royal Navy lists most admirals who were "flag officers".
+Of the 39 officers of flag rank in the Royal Navy in 2006, very few were flag officers with entitlement to fly a flag.
+For example, a Commander-in-Chief Fleet flies an admiral's flag whether ashore or afloat and is a flag officer.
+The chief of staff (support), a rear admiral, is not entitled to fly a flag and is an officer of flag rank.
+List of fleets and major commands of the Royal Navy lists most admirals who were flag officers.
 A flag officer's junior officer is often known as "Flags".
-Flag Officers in the Royal Navy are considered as Rear-Admirals and above.

-Equivalent ranks in the British Army and Royal Marines are called general officer rather than flag officers, and those in the Royal Air Force (as well as the rank of air commodore) are called air officers, although all are entitled to fly flags of rank.
+The equivalent term in the other armed services is 'general officer' in the British Army and 'air officer' or 'officer of air rank' in the Royal Air Force, with the terms 'general officer commanding' and 'air officer commanding' used for those in command appointments.
+In the RAF, air commodores are considered officers of air rank, unlike their naval counterparts who are not officers of flag rank, or their army equivalent, brigadiers, who are not general officers.